 The new English Curriculum 2014 will provide opportunities for the children to develop their handwriting, phonics and spelling skills in a systematic and challenging way from Year 1 to Year 6.
-Children in the Foundation stage will also follow a phonics program called ‘Jolly Phonics’, to lay the secure foundations of sounds and the English sound system for spelling and reading.
-To learn more about phonics and pure sounds please click here.
+Children in the Foundation stage will also follow a phonics program called ‘Story Time Phonics’, to lay the secure foundations of sounds and the English sound system for spelling and reading.
+To learn more about Story Time Phonics please click here.

 Within reading, the new curriculum places a greater emphasis on reading for pleasure and learning how to read fluently with an in-depth comprehension when listening to books and reading them.
 There will be opportunities to explore and enjoy different authors and text types to promote a love of reading.
 Children will also be challenged in Guided Reading and within their daily individual reading to have excellent word reading skills.
 Children In KS1 will be following the Oxford Reading Tree Reading scheme, please click here for more information.
-For phonics, KS1 children follow the Letters and Sounds program.
+For phonics, KS1 children follow the Story Time Phonics program.
 To learn more about this please click here.

 Within writing, the children will learn a thorough terminology of writing terms and the skills to be technically accurate with grammar and punctuation.
 The children will also learn a wider vocabulary and be able to use this vocabulary for different audiences in formal and informal situations.
 The children will gain confidence with the spoken word and have opportunities to recite poetry and explore drama activities.